Preventing Loud TV Commercials

 If you have a complaint

 If you think that a TV commercial is excessively louder than the preceding program, and that the perceived difference in volume is not due to other factors, contact your broadcaster or television service provider about your concerns.
-When considering making a complaint, remember that the rules apply to digital TV only, and not to analog.
+When considering making a complaint, remember that the rules apply to digital television services received through a television service provider (e.g. cable, IPTV, DTH) or over-the-air, and not to streaming services or analog TV.

 If you cannot resolve the issue by dealing directly with your broadcaster or television service provider, and you believe that they have not adopted the necessary measures to ensure that commercials are transmitted at a similar volume to the adjacent programming, you can complain to the CRTC.